19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 There’s one word for Detroit summers – dreamy.

 Resident DJs play on the weekends as people dance and vibe out to the music by the beach.
 The city is so alive and will engulf you right into its chill atmosphere.
-We’ve visited Campus Martius both on summer weekends and during the week.
-Although the crowd differs greatly between the two times the consistent dreaminess remains.

 Winter in Detroit?
-Absolutely!

 To visit Detroit in the Winter and holiday season has become a tradition for our family.
-One year they had a walkable pine tunnel lining Woodward Ave that smelled like Christmas itself, another year it was light tunnels.
+One year they had a walkable pine tunnel lining Woodward Ave that smelled like Christmas itself.
+Another year it was light tunnels.

 Each year, Santa awaits families in several locations around the area and the entire destination is bursting with interactive holiday cheer.
-You can expect markets, restaurants, and coffee shops, all pop-ups amongst the bustling buildings.
-It truly feels like another wonderful world.

 But it doesn’t stop during the holidays or summer.
 You can visit this area throughout the year and there will always be something magical happening.